B0yc3y/covidliveslackbot/readme.md

 # CovidLive AU Summary Slackbot

-This bot is a very simple slackbot that pulls data, summarises and posts up to date COVID stats to a provided slack channel,
+This bot is a very simple slackbot that pulls data, summarises and posts up to date AU COVID stats to a provided slack channel.
+Sourcing data from https://covidlive.com.au

 ## Install
 Assuming you have [virtualenv](https://github.com/pypa/virtualenv) and [pip](https://github.com/pypa/pip) installed the below will setup the requirements.